Dentistry for babies: Oral examination

-Specific educative orientation will be directed to parents according to the needs – baby's caries risk.
+Specific educative orientation will be directed to parents according to the needs of the baby's caries risk.
 Caries risk must be determined in this first appointment.
 The type of assistance to be provided to the baby will depend on the risk.

+Treatment approaches

-For low caries risk children, the aim is to maintain the baby's of oral health.
-Clinical sessions include hygiene with Hydrogen peroxide (1 part of H2O2 + 3 parts of boiled or filtered water) and application of 0.1% sodium fluoride (NaF) solution using cotton swab.
-At home, parents/caregivers are instructed to keep the same dietary and hygiene habits, and apply a 0.05% NaF solution once/day with a cotton swab at night time, before the baby is put to sleep.
-Recalls are booked quarterly.
-At the first recall session, the caregiver will be asked to perform the hygiene procedures and to apply the fluoridated solution under professional supervision, in order to evaluate how skilled he/she is in performing those tasks, as well as to correct possible mistakes.
+For low caries risk children, the aim is to maintain the baby's oral health.
+Clinical sessions include hygiene with hydrogen peroxide (1 part of H2O2 + 3 parts of boiled or filtered water) and application of 0.1% sodium fluoride (NaF) solution using cotton swab.
+At home, parents and caregivers are instructed to keep the same dietary and hygiene habits, and apply a 0.05% NaF solution once per day with a cotton swab at night time before the baby sleeps.
+Follow-up appointments are booked quarterly.
+At the first follow-up session, the caregiver is asked to perform the hygiene procedures and to apply the fluoridated solution under professional supervision to evaluate how skilled they are in performing those tasks, as well as to correct possible mistakes.
 If caries risk remains low, a quarterly scheme can be kept.

 For high caries risk children, the aim is to revert the baby's caries risk, as well as to increase tooth resistance.
 Clinical sessions include the identification and reversion of risk factors for caries – parents are oriented on how to control (either eliminating or reducing) caries risk factors.
 Tooth resistance will be increased by applying a 0.1% NaF solution over all tooth surfaces.
-At home, parents/caregivers will adopt measures for oral hygiene and diet control, as well as remove bad oral hygiene and diet habits that increase the risk of caries development.
-Daily application of a 0.05% NaF solution will also be recommended.
-Recalls can be booked every 1 or 2 months.
-As for low caries risk children, the caregiver will be asked to perform the hygiene procedures and to apply the fluoridated solution under professional supervision, in order to evaluate how skilled he/she is in performing those tasks, as well as to correct possible mistakes.
+At home, parents and caregivers will adopt measures for oral hygiene and diet control, as well as eliminate bad oral hygiene and dietary habits that increase the risk of caries development.
+Daily application of a 0.05% NaF solution is also recommended.
+Follow-up appointments are booked every 1 or 2 months.
+As with low caries risk children, the caregiver will be asked to perform the hygiene procedures and to apply the fluoridated solution under professional supervision to evaluate how skilled they are in performing those tasks, as well as to correct possible mistakes.
 Caries risk must be evaluated again.
 Parents will be evaluated on how the recommendations done in the first session are being followed, which could potentially reduce the baby's caries risk.